 Continue on the dirt road and enjoy the scenery.
 Stop once in a while and get out of your car.
 Look behind you for a different look and enjoy the vast ocean views.
-You will surely see fishing boats!
+You might see fishing boats!

 The Broad Cove Marsh Road will eventually take you to MacLeod’s Beach Campsite.
 This little corner of Cape Breton is absolutely beautiful and you will most probably want to try this campsite.
 There are open sites and wooded sites and easy access to a perfect beach.

 This particular area is known as Dunvegan to many of the locals.
-A wonderful location which is neatly hidden away on the Ceilidh Trail coastline.
+A wonderful location which is neatly hidden away on the Atlantic Ocean coastline.

 Once you leave this area and get back on the Route 19 (Ceilidh Trail) watch for another turnoff on your left for route 219 (Shore Road).
 Once again, this will take you close to the coast for some magnificent scenery.

 Watch for Whale Cove and a cemetery on the ocean side of the road.
 You can easily go for a hike here and get really close to the coast and the crashing waves.

 This road will take you to Margaree Harbour where you will meet the Cabot Trail.
 Margaree Harbour is a beautiful spot.
 This is where the Margaree River flows into the Atlantic Ocean.
 There is a small store in Margaree Harbour called Laurence's General Store.
 An ideal place to stop if the need arises!